MartinGamesCZ/Newtonium/README.md

 # Newtonium

-> [!NOTE]
-> **NOW WITH GRAVITY RENDERER** (allows you to use React components and replaces web wrapper for native components)
+> [!NOTE] > **NOW WITH GRAVITY RENDERER** (allows you to use React components and replaces web wrapper for GTK components)

 > [!IMPORTANT]
 > This project is in a very early development stage.
 Everything can change and nothing is guaranteed to work.

 > [!NOTE]
-> We are currently switching to native rendering using our own React renderer and GTK, more info available [here](https://github.com/MartinGamesCZ/Newtonium_gravity) and [here](https://github.com/MartinGamesCZ/Newtonium_core/tree/gravity)
+> We are currently switching to native rendering using our own React renderer and GTK, more info available [here](https://github.com/MartinGamesCZ/Newtonium_gravity) and [here](https://github.com/MartinGamesCZ/Newtonium_core/)

+_The current source code is not well written, managed, or documented.
+This will change in the future, as I need to have basic framework as soon as possible._

 TypeScript and Rust based framework for building desktop applications using TypeScript and React.
-Newtonium is built on Webkit, Rust and Bun (with React using Next.JS), so it should be faster and lighter than Electron.
+Newtonium is built on GTK, Rust and Bun (with React using our own renderer - Gravity), so it should be significantly faster and lighter than Electron.

 ## Before you start

-Note, that newtonium currently only supports development and building for Linux.
-Windows and MacOS support is planned.
+Note, that newtonium currently only supports development and building for Linux and Windows, MacOS support is planned in distant future.

 You will also need to get the following dependencies:

 - bun
 - npm
-- Qt development libraries
+- Gtk development libraries (linux only)

 ## Getting started

 To get started with Newtonium, you first need to install our main library, which includes the CLI.

 ```bash